PKU-Alignment/align-anything/align_anything/models/remote_rm/README.md

 Return [list]: rewards

 NOTE:
-1. You need to add some extensions:
+1. You need to add some extensions (We have added these dependencies in the .toml file):
 ```
 Levenshtein
 flask